In the Beginning

 BaSE concept was born in 1977 and was officially formed in 1999 to co-ordinate the handicraft activities of various producer groups working in the South-West part of Bangladesh.

-United in BaSE, these groups which were out of the main stream, got the chance to promote their products.
+United in BaSE, these groups which were out of the mainstream, got the chance to promote their products.

-BaSE stands for Bangladesh Shilpo Ekota, which means United Artisans of Bangladesh.
+The baSE stands for Bangladesh Shilpo Ekota, which means United Artisans of Bangladesh.

 BaSE in Brief.

-BaSE’s mission is to allow women of Bangladesh weaving their dignity, self-consciousness and self-sufficiency with their own hands and through craftsmanship, inspired by their traditions and handicraft legacy.
+BaSE’s mission is to allow women of Bangladesh weaving their dignity, self-consciousness, and self-sufficiency with their own hands and through craftsmanship, inspired by their traditions and handicraft legacy.